rodrigo-r-martins/client-server_communication/README.md

 In this repository there are some programs that were assigned during the Introduction to Parallel and Distributed Computing class of Computer Science Master Degree.

-In those programs I had to create client-server communication using Sockets, RMI, Cookies, etc.
+In those programs I had to create client-server communication using Java Sockets, RMI, Cookies, etc., and also C pthreads, mpi and openmp.